RebelModz/My-Android-Mod-Menu/README.md

   - Icon Size
   - Menu Corners
 ## Others
-  - Replaced hide/kill button with home button (only visible when in settings)
+  - Replaced hide/kill button with home button (only visible when in settings).
-  - Shows dialog box for permissions
+  - Shows dialog box for permissions.
-  - Moved check box to right side
+  - Moved check box to right side.

 SeekBars Usage:
 ```